Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 What gave me freedom and confidence was learning how to move my body right.
 As I started to move right, I started to feel right.

 Let's start with the basics.
-Muscles are the organ of physical integrity and movement.
+Muscles are the organs of physical integrity and movement.
 Without your muscles, you would be a sack of bones and blood stuck on the floor.
-So if you want to move right and feel right, you need to understand muscles.

-Put another way: joint muscle imbalances are when muscles on one side aren't as strong or as extensible (able to get longer) as they need to be to accommodate what's happening on the other side.
+The imbalances occur when muscles on one side of the joint aren't as strong or as extensible (able to get longer) as they need to be to accommodate what's happening on the other side.

-Many people have very weak inner thighs.
-If they’ve been doing Instagram influencer booty workouts, they may have strong outer thighs and hips.
-While this may be en vogue, it does not create a functional, balanced body.
-Having weak, atrophied inner thighs will make life a lot more challenging in the long run.
+If you’ve been doing Instagram influencer booty workouts, you may have strong outer thighs and hips, but weak inner thighs.
+This does not create a functional, balanced body.
+Having weak, atrophied inner thighs will make life a lot more challenging in the long run and likely cause knee pain.

-A joint muscle imbalance can involve multiple joints.
-For a multi-joint/multi-muscle example, you could look at the length and strength of the anterior abdominal musculature (your abs!) versus the strength of the lumbar and thoracic spine extensors (the muscles along your spine).
+The length and strength of the anterior abdominal musculature (your abs!) is incongruent with the length and strength of the lumbar and thoracic spine extensors (the muscles along your spine).
+This is an example of how joint muscle imbalance can involve multiple joints and can result in back, hip, and knee pain.

-Matt may have extremely strong hip flexors that are great at creating hip flexion.
-But his hip flexors may be very poor at lengthening.
-Also, his glutes may be weak and unable to generate hip extension.
+For example, someone can have extremely strong hip flexors that are great at creating hip flexion, but very poor at lengthening.
+They can also have glutes that are weak and unable to generate hip extension.
 This would be considered a muscle imbalance.
 The muscles that perform one motion are far stronger than the muscles that create the opposite motion.

 Good hip flexion